devanlai/dap42/README.md

 Example OpenOCD configurations can be found under the [openocd/](openocd/) folder.

-### LPCXpresso
+### MCUXpresso
-As of LPCXpresso 8.0.0, the default probe detection rules will not auto-discover generic CMSIS-DAP probes.
+The default probe detection rules used by MCUXpresso (formerly LPCXpresso) will not auto-discover generic CMSIS-DAP probes.
-To use the dap42 probe with LPCXpresso, you can modify the detection rules by editing `lpcxpresso/bin/Scripts/probetable.csv` in your LPCXpresso installation.
+To use the dap42 probe with MCUXpresso, you can modify the detection rules by editing `probetable.csv` in your MCUXpresso installation.

-Add the following line to `probetable.csv`:
+For MCUXpresso version 11.4 or newer, edit `probetable.csv` under `ide/plugins/com.mcuxpresso.tools.bin.<...>/binaries/Scripts`:

+    0x1209, 0xDA42, 64, 1, 0, 0, 0, "", 0x0000, -1, -1

+In older versions, the CSV format has one fewer entry at the end:

     0x1209, 0xDA42, 64, 1, 0, 0, 0, "", 0x0000, -1